Aims

 Choose Aims if…

-You want to research winning competitor ads and emails inside the same tool you create in, across product photos, video, and static ads.
+You want to research winning ads and emails in the same tool you create in, across photos, video, and static ads.

 Choose Pippit if…

-You sell on TikTok Shop and want fast link-to-video, a large AI-avatar library with many languages, and native publishing/scheduling.
+You sell on TikTok Shop and want fast link-to-video, a large avatar library, and native publishing and scheduling.

 Aims vs Pippit, side by side